microsoft/spring-cloud-azure/spring-cloud-azure-eventhub-stream-binder/README.md

  #### Event Hub Producer Properties ####

- It supports the following configurations with the format of "spring.cloud.stream.eventhub.bindings.<channelName>
+ It supports the following configurations with the format of `spring.cloud.stream.eventhub.bindings.<channelName>.producer`.
- .producer".

  **_sync_**